GalaxyRuler/art-souk/replit.md

     • Articles featured endpoint functioning properly
     • Authentication endpoint working correctly
   ✓ Platform now fully populated with realistic test data for comprehensive feature testing

+- January 17, 2025: Complete Membership Terminology Update - "Early Access" Implementation (COMPLETED)
+  ✓ **Replaced ALL "Founding Member" and "Charter Member" References**: Systematically updated all membership terminology to "Early Access" throughout Landing.tsx
+  ✓ **Modal Dialog Updates**: Changed signup modal title from "Join Art Souk Founding Members" to "Get Early Access to Art Souk"
+  ✓ **Button Text Updates**: Updated all CTA buttons from "Claim Your Founding Member Spot" to "Get Early Access" ✓ **Component Rename**: Renamed FoundingMemberCard to EarlyAccessCard and FoundingMemberUrgencySection to EarlyAccessUrgencySection
+  ✓ **Scarcity Messaging**: Updated "Limited Founding Member Spots Available" to "Limited Early Access Spots Available" ✓ **Urgency Section**: Changed "The GCC Art Revolution Starts With 100 Founding Members" to "Get Early Access to the GCC Art Revolution"
+  ✓ **Content Descriptions**: Updated all references to "founding members" to "early access members" in descriptions and marketing copy
+  ✓ **Consistent Terminology**: Ensured all 20+ references throughout the landing page now use "Early Access" exclusively ✓ **User Experience**: Maintained the same urgency and exclusivity messaging while using the new terminology